WorkpathHQ/github_action_cicd/README.md

-# workpath_cicd-actions
+# github_action_cicd
-This repository contains GitHub Action workflows and jobs for the Workpath CI/CD pipeline.
+This repository contains the GitHub Actions workflows and jobs for the Workpath CI/CD pipeline.

 ## CD